bouwe77/bouwe77.github.io/content/blog/_when-green-tests-lie/when-green-tests-lie.md

 Yes, that value might also exist in the implementation, but in the test it has another meaning.
 In the implementation it is used to make the code work.
 In the test it describes what the code should do.

-So I would not call this implementation duplication.
-I would call it specification redundancy.
+So I would not call this implementation duplication, but a specification redundancy.
 And that redundancy is useful, because it makes the test an independent authority.

 "But what if we rename `settings` to `preferences`?
 Then I have to update it in ten tests, isn't that brittle?"
 Yes, maybe.
 But in this case that brittleness is useful.
 If the requirement changed, I want the tests to make me stop and think: Is this really a requirement change?
 Are all these tests still correct?
 Is it safe for users?
 If the tests update automatically because they import the implementation, that mental check can disappear completely.